uvarc/rc-website/content/userinfo/ivy/overview.md

 ## Storage

 Ivy VM has a pool of over 2 petabytes of Network Attached Storage shared amongst users.
 A PI specifies the storage space s/he would like to have when requesting access to Ivy.
 Virtual machines do not come with any significant disk storage of their own.
+## Scheduled Maintenance

+Beginning Sunday, April 14, your Ivy virtual machine (VM) will be rebooted on the 2nd Sunday of each month between 5:00 a.m. and 6:00 a.m.
+EST while RC engineers install security updates.
+Any sessions running during this period will be terminated.
+Windows and Linux VMs will be rebooted at the same time.

+If you have any questions or problems with your software applications after the security updates have been installed, you may [contact our user services team](https://www.rc.virginia.edu/form/support-request/?category=Ivy).
 - - -

 # JupyterLab Notebooks